Geoffrey C. Fox

 Geoffrey Charles Fox (born 7 June 1944) is a British-born American theoretical physicist and computer scientist known for his contributions to parallel computing, data-intensive computing, and high-performance computing (HPC).

 He is a professor at the Computer Science Biocomplexity Institute at the University of Virginia and also served as the Director of the Digital Science Center.

 He has authored over 1200 publications in physics and computer science, including his book Parallel Computing Works!.
 He was awarded Ken Kennedy Award in 2019 by Association for Computing Machinery and the IEEE Computer Society.

 Biography

-He was born in England and demonstrated early aptitude in mathematics and science.
+He was born in Scotland and demonstrated early aptitude in mathematics and science.

 Fox was educated at the Leys School and Trinity College, Cambridge.
 In 1964, he was the Senior Wrangler at Cambridge, the highest scorer in the mathematics tripos.
 That same year, he played in the annual chess match against Oxford University and received the Mayhew Prize for Applied Mathematics.
 He earned a Ph.D. in theoretical physics from Cambridge University in 1967.
 As an undergraduate research student, he worked in the laboratory of Francis Crick, co-discoverer of the DNA double helix.